akjmicro/dclang/README.md

     "foo" :mytree @ treedel                        # delete a key :mytree @ treewalk
     key=favorite ice cream flavor, value=vanilla
-    :mytree @ treedestroy                          # delete (destroy) the whole tree :mytree @ treewalk
-                                                   # no output -- nothing to see
     ```
   * Timing:
     * a clock function ('clock') so we can time execution in nanoseconds for benchmarking.